A cost effective water filter for use in rural Tanzania by the Maasai, combining simple and low cost manufacturing technologies.

 This ground water is unclean and host to many waterborne diseases.
 This water contains run off from grazing pastures and carries contaminants and bacteria.

 6% of total deaths across Tanzania are attributed to diarrhea waterborne illnesses.
 40% of those affected are children under the age of 5.

 SWCEA has been producing ceramic filters for Maasai communities for 8 years. of bacteria gets filtered by the pores of the ceramic These filters are too expensive for the Maasai at a price point of $50 USD due to their labour intensive production process and high 20% failure rate

 Environmental Engineering PhD candidate Robbie Venis, a partner with SWCEA, approached our design studio to consider ways to improve efficiencies at the factory.
-After analyzing the product we found that a redesign would make the filters easier and cheaper to produce while being appropriate for use in Maasai communities.
-This design would be implemented in phases so as to build off the success of each other.
+We found that a redesign would make the filters easier and cheaper to produce while being appropriate for use in Maasai communities

 A cost effective bucket to replace the sourced one and improve ergonomics